U.S. scrambles to determine who fired Russian-made missile at jet

 Power said that separatists had been spotted hours before the incident with an SA-11 system "at a location close to the site where the plane came down."
 She said a Western reporter had indicated early on Thursday that an SA-11 system was reported near Snizhne, in eastern Ukraine.

-An official said the satellites used to detect the missile, known as Defense Support Program (or DSP) satellites, orbit the Earth around 36,000 kilometers over the equator, and are operated from a control station at Buckley Air Force base in Colorado.
+An official said the satellites used to detect the missile, known as Defence Support Programme (or DSP) satellites, orbit the Earth around 36,000 kilometres over the equator, and are operated from a control station at Buckley Air Force base in Colorado.

 (Additional reporting by Michelle Nichols and Missy Ryan; Editing by David Storey, Bernard Orr)